mathgladiator/adama-lang/docs/docs/reference-tables-linq.md

 }
 ```

-This record can then be used with a table:
+This record can be used with the table:

 ```adama
 table<Rec> _records;
 ```

 This table is a way of organizing information per given record type.
-In general, the table is an exceptionally useful construct which enables many common operations found in data structures.
-The above record would create a table such as:
+In general, the table is a useful construct which enables many common operations found in data structures.
+The above record would create a table like

 | id | name | age | score |
 | --- | --- | --- | --- |